edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 **`table_constraint`**

 New table constraint for the table.
-Note that foreign key constraints are currently not supported in Cloudberry Database.
-Also a table is only allowed one unique constraint and the uniqueness must be within the Cloudberry Database distribution key.
+Note that foreign key constraints are currently not supported in Apache Cloudberry.
+Also a table is only allowed one unique constraint and the uniqueness must be within the Apache Cloudberry distribution key.

 **`constraint_name`**